Catalog variant data and product groupings

 used in the related product item. -

-that must correspond to both the product and variant’sec_product_id
+for which the value must correspond to both the product and variant’sec_product_id

 . -